lhoyer/improving_segmentation_with_selfsupervised_depth/README.md

 Be aware that running all experiments takes multiple weeks on a single GPU.
 For that reason, we have commented out all but one subset size and seed as well as minor ablations.

+### Run Semi-Supervised Domain Adaptation Experiments

+In order to run our framework extension to semi-supervised domain adaptation, please switch to the `ssda` branch and follow its README.md instructions.

 ### Framework Structure